-Happenings were theatrical events created by artists, initially in America, in the late 1950s and early 1960s
+Happenings were theatrical events created by artists in the late 1950s and early 1960s

 Happenings were the forerunners of performance art and in turn emerged from the theatrical elements of dada and surrealism.
 The name was first used by the American artist Allan Kaprow in the title of his 1959 work 18 Happenings in 6 Parts which took place on six days, 4–10 October 1959 at the Reuben Gallery, New York.